rashedrahat/wee-py-proj/README.md

 4. Hangman
 - It's a game of guessing the correct word.
 5. Pick & Earn
-- Textbased adventure game.
+- Text based adventure game.
 Person will earn money by picking things.